CodeYourFuture/syllabus-archive/react/week-1/learning-objectives.md

 ### Passing props

 - Pass values to components as React props
-  - Receive props in a component (both function and class components)
+  - Receive props in a function component
   - Pass functions as props and call them in child components

 ### Deployment